apalache-mc/apalache/CONTRIBUTING.md

 #### Automated publishing

-Publishing a stable GitHub release automatically runs the `publish-to-maven-central` workflow against the tagged commit.
+Publishing a GitHub release automatically runs the `publish-to-maven-central` workflow against the tagged commit.
 The workflow checks that the tag is `v${VERSION}`, imports the signing key, and invokes `./script/publish-maven.sh release`.
 GitHub prereleases are skipped.